-Revenue Recognition - Fee Income - Consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of financings, income associated with portfolio company board attendance fees, income associated with portfolio company monitoring fees and income associated with portfolio company loan modification fees.
-The income associated with the amortization of financing fees was \$205,480, \$120,914 and \$87,018, for the years ended December 31, 2023, 2022 and 2021, respectively, and is estimated to be approximately \$169,000 in 2024, \$164,000 in 2025 and \$114,000 in 2026.
-No board fees were earned during the year ended December 31, 2023.
-The board fees earned were \$25,000 and \$14,096 for the years ended December 31, 2022 and 2021, respectively.
-During the year ended December 31, 2023, the Corporation recorded \$115,264 in non-recurring fees related to early repayment fees, loan modification fees, and loan monitoring fees.
-During the year ended December 31, 2022, the Corporation recorded \$10,000 in non-recurring loan monitoring fees.
-During the year ended December 31, 2021, the Corporation recorded \$55,500 in non-recurring fees related to prepayment fees, application fees and loan monitoring fees.
+Revenue Recognition - Fee Income - Consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of financings, income associated with portfolio company board attendance fees, income associated with portfolio company board attendance fees, income associated with early repayment fees and income associated with portfolio company loan modification fees.
+The income associated with the amortization of financing fees was \$209,316, \$205,480 and \$120,914, for the years ended December 31, 2024, 2023 and 2022, respectively, and is estimated to be approximately \$217,000 in 2025, \$132,000 in 2026 and \$108,000 in 2027.
+Board and monitoring fees earned were \$92,393, \$52,000, and \$35,000 for the years ended December 31, 2024, 2023 and 2022, respectively.
+Non-recurring fees related to early repayment fees, loan modification fees, and dividend consent fees were \$232,011 and \$63,264 for the years ended December 31, 2024 and 2023, respectively.
+No non-recurring fees were earned during the year ended December 31, 2022.

 Realized Gain or Loss and Unrealized Appreciation or Depreciation of Investments - Amounts reported as realized gains and losses are measured by the difference between the proceeds from the sale or exchange and the cost basis of the investment without regard to unrealized gains or losses recorded in prior periods.
 The cost of securities that have, in management's judgment, become worthless are written off and reported as realized losses when appropriate.
-Unrealized appreciation or depreciation reflects the difference between the valuation of the investments and the cost basis of the investments.
+Unrealized appreciation or depreciation reflects the difference between the fair value of the investments and the cost basis of the investments.

-Original Issue Discount - Investments may include "original issue discount", or OID, income.
+Original Issue Discount - Investments may include "original issue discount", or OID.
 This occurs when the Corporation purchases a warrant and a note from a portfolio company simultaneously, which requires an allocation of a portion of the purchase price to the warrant and reduces the purchase price allocated to the note by an equal amount in the form of a note discount or OID.
 The note is reported net of the OID and the OID is accreted into interest income over the life of the loan.
-The Corporation recognized \$21,008, \$25,008 and \$112,175 in OID income for the years ended December 31, 2023, 2022 and 2021, respectively.
-OID income is estimated to be approximately \$16,000 for 2024.
+The Corporation recognized \$28,008, \$21,008 and \$25,008 in OID income for the years ended December 31, 2024, 2023 and 2022, respectively.
+OID income is estimated to be approximately \$28,000 for 2025.

 Deferred Financing Fees - Origination and commitment costs related to the senior secured revolving credit facility with M&T Bank, (See Note 5 "Senior Secured Revolving Credit Facility"), are amortized ratably over the term of the Credit Agreement.
-Amortization expense was approximately \$25,000 and \$12,500 for the years ended December 31, 2023 and 2022, respectively.
-Amortization expense is estimated to be \$25,000 in 2024, \$25,000 in 2025, and \$25,000 in 2026.
+Amortization expense was approximately \$25,000, \$25,000 and \$12,500 for the years ended December 31, 2024, 2023 and 2022, respectively.
+Amortization expense is estimated to be \$25,000 in 2025, \$25,000 in 2026, and \$12,500 in 2027.